 All of that comes to an end when a dome of shimmering magic appears in the capital city.

-In the chaos that follows, the people fight desperately for survival, and wonder bitterly why the gods seem to have abandoned them.
+The people fight desperately to survive the chaos that follows, and wonder bitterly why the gods seem to have abandoned them.
 Their only hope lies with the magic of the Archmage — and his, with a young princess who never wanted to rule.
 She must find the strength to set aside her bard’s calling and take up a battle against impossible odds, or surrender her land and people to the Black Magus and his demons.Sanctum of the Archmage: Dawn of Chaos, by Tony Andarian